 Our success, competitive position and future revenues will depend in part on our ability and the abilities of our licensors to obtain and maintain patent protection for our products, methods, processes and other technologies, to preserve our trade secrets, to prevent third parties from infringing on our proprietary rights and to operate without infringing the proprietary rights of third parties.
-We have filed U.S. and PCT patent applications for anti-Akt compounds, including RX-0201, anti-HIF compounds, including RX-0047.
+We have filed U.S. and PCT patent applications for anti-Akt compounds, including RX-0201, and anti-HIF compounds, including RX-0047.
+In November 2006, we were granted a U.S. patent for our anti-Akt compounds, including RX-0201.
+The patent covers the nucleotide sequences of the anti-sense compounds that target and inhibit the expression of Akt in human tissues or cells.
+The patent also covers the method of using the compounds to induce cytotoxicity in cancer cells.
 We have also filed three U.S. provisional patent applications for new anti-cancer quinazoline compounds, new anti-cancer nucleoside products and a drug target, cenexin, a polo-box binding protein.
 In December 2004, we also filed two Korean patent applications for new anti-cancer piperazine compounds.
 Through our licensing agreement with Revaax Pharmaceuticals LLC, we hold exclusive rights to five patents and 14 patent applications, with respect to certain chemical structures related to antibiotics, but without antibiotic efficacy.
 However, we cannot predict: